-For an overview, you can view my CV here.
+For an overview, you can view my curriculum vitae.

-Tourism development, commercial agriculture, people leaving for off-farm work, and conservation programs, among other trends, transform lives and landscapes.
+Infrastructure investments, changes in employment, commercialization of agriculture, and reforestation programs, among other interventions, transform lives and landscapes.
 Who promotes these transformations, how do they happen, and what shapes their varied outcomes?
 To understand how people and environments weather change, I interview residents and officials, read government documents, and work with ecologists to measure changes in land cover.

 As people change how they put food on the table, it affects how people in communities are able to work together, where forests shrink or grow back, and how people draw on public services.
 How do different people face these choices?
 What are the impacts on communities and landscapes?
 I talk with people about how they make decisions about work on and off the farm, use forest resources, and get or give help.
 I use what I learn to further understandings of rural livelihoods in China and beyond.